import-js/eslint-plugin-import/docs/rules/order.md

 Enforces or forbids new lines between import groups:

 - If omitted, assertion messages will be neither enforced nor forbidden.
-- If set to `always`, a new line between each group will be enforced, and new lines inside a group will be forbidden.
+- If set to `always`, at least one new line between each group will be enforced, and new lines inside a group will be forbidden.
+To prevent multiple lines between imports, core `no-multiple-empty-lines` rule can be used.
 - If set to `never`, no new lines are allowed in the entire import section.

 With the default group setting, the following will be invalid: